Sampli1/GUIpolitocean/README.md

 # GUI EVA
 Developed as a web application using Flask in Python for backend development and HTML, JS, CSS for frontend development.
 ## Installation (Linux)
-You must have NodeJS and Python
+You must have NodeJS and Python version 3.10
 ```
 python3 -m venv venv
 source ./venv/bin/activate